riotrah/vscode-prettier-problem-matcher/.github/PULL_REQUEST_TEMPLATE.md

-## Thank you for taking the time to contribute to TypeScript + Webpack Problem Matchers! ♥
+## Thank you for taking the time to contribute to Prettier Problem Matchers! ♥

 ### 🚨 IMPORTANT 🚨